calubrecht/CrimsonSkies/README.md

     to be iconic (or at least nostalgic).
   - Server side LUA to suppliment and/or replace standard mob progs.
   - To document the old functions with descriptions and hopefully well document new functions.
-  - Remove legacy OS support and support the major OS's of today (Linux via Ubuntu/Raspbian/Debian, Windows via Windows 7/8/8.1 and likely 2008R2 Server+ and possibly OSX though my OSX test laptop is pretty old and I'm not getting a new one for cost reasons).
   - To provide modern tools and hooks into ROM to allow it to integrate with services not imagined in the early 90's.
 One feature will be a client based area build that will allow for dragging and dropping over rooms on a map (I had originally completed